 - minor adverse credit accepted

 You CAN get a mortgage as a ltd company - fact

-We see it too often - Inexperienced brokers turn away borrowers looking to ring-fence their investment properties in ltd companies, as it can be difficult to find lenders that accommodate such arrangements.
-The truth is, High street lenders just don't offer these types of mortgage and stick to competing for more straightforward mainstream business, so sadly many borrowers preferring to go limited are lead down the personal borrowing route and miss out on the benefits as a result.
+We see it too often - inexperienced brokers turn away borrowers looking to ring-fence their investment properties in ltd companies, as it can be difficult to find lenders that accommodate such arrangements.
+The truth is, high street lenders just don't offer these types of mortgage and stick to competing for more straightforward mainstream business, so sadly many borrowers preferring to go limited are lead down the personal borrowing route and miss out on the benefits as a result.

-For many investors with small or large portfolios, the tax benefits of buying property through a ltd company can be massive, especially for higher rate tax payers.
+For many investors with small or large portfolios, the tax benefits of buying property through a ltd company can be significant, especially for higher rate tax payers.
 Ltd company mortgages are also great for those that want to buy property as a collective rather than just 2 individuals, and for those who wish to separate themselves from personal liability should things go wrong.

 Mortgages for existing ltd companies

 If you already own a ltd company and are looking to either refinance or purchase a new property, getting a mortgage can be tough.
 Luckily, the advisors we work with have access to the whole market and regularly arrange ltd company mortgages for new and existing clients - if you want to be one of them get in touch and a specialist will be happy to help.